prantlf/fast-plural-rules/docs/design.md

 "5 invalid files" // plural
 ```

-Instead of writing grammar engines for formulating correct sequences, the problem has been simplified for internationalization purposes by listing all possibilities for cardinals in a particular language - [*plural forms*](#plural-forms).
+Instead of writing grammar engines for formulating correct sequences, the problem has been simplified for internationalization purposes by listing all possibilities for cardinals in [a particular language](#locales) - [*plural forms*](#plural-forms).
 The right plural form is selected by conditions depending on the language and on the cardinal itself - [*plural rules*](#plural-rules).
 For example, English has two plural forms using the following plural rule:

 ```txt
 Form 0: singular, for cardinal === 1
 Form 1: plural,   for cardinals !== 1
 ```
-have allo at the [list of plural rules and number of plural forms for locales supported by this library](./languages.md#supported-languages).
+Have a look at the [list of plural rules and number of plural forms for locales supported by this library](./languages.md#supported-languages).

 ## Plural Forms